junh1024/junh1024-Documents/Music/How to make (good) mixes.md

 ---
 5ths are discussed above, but in the [Romantic era](https://tobyrush.com/theorypages/pdf/en-us/romantic-era-techniques.pdf) , people started using 3rds.
 So if you join songs using 3rds, it might sound OK.
 Or you could try to match chords between songs.
 Or match notes instead (chords & melodies).
 Really, it all comes down to sounding good, harmonically.

+Changing Keys
+---
+I try not to pitchshift songs most of the time, since if the key is shifted, it sounds wrong/not original, and sortove defeats key theory.
+But there might be a few cases when you want to.

+- If there's a song you really want to include between 2 other ones, but it's off by 1st, OK, you can try changing the pitch to fit
+- If there's a song that ascends key at the end and you don't want it to so it fits better, you can force it down using pitchshifting.
+But you might find a section with your desired key earlier in the song.
+- If there's a song that doesn't ascend key at the end and you want it to so it fits better, you can force it up using pitchshifting.
+This might make the song better & also increase energy.
+- pitchshifting may create artefacts, see my [Pitchshifting Tips in my Mashup Guide](https://github.com/junh1024/junh1024-Documents/blob/master/Music/How%20to%20make%20\(good\)%20mashups%20V2.md#pitchshifting-tips)

 Instruments
 ---
 It's not uncommon to have a section of 8 bars where ingoing & outgoing songs are both played, maybe with a hipass on the incoming piece.
 Sometimes you might need more separation than EQ to help glue them together.
 You can use Yellow DrumExtract to isolate the drums, or you can use VSTi to recreate some motifs.
 As of mid-2020, there are 2 DJ apps that have vox/drums/other separation.
 I expect more will follow, and VSTs too.